icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [The Internet of Things comes to the lab](https://www.nature.com/articles/542125a) - ***Nature***, 2017. [[All Versions](https://scholar.google.com/scholar?cluster=7747117198956166976&hl=en&as_sdt=0,5)].
 The emergence of connected instruments and equipment promises to untether researchers from the laboratory --- letting them fine-tune experiments and analyse data remotely.

+* [A dynamic knowledge graph approach to distributed self-driving laboratories](https://www.nature.com/articles/s41467-023-44599-9) - ***Nature Communications***, 2024. [[All Versions](https://scholar.google.com/scholar?cluster=7070798385652764751)].
+This work employs ontologies to capture data and material flows in design-make-test-analyse cycles, utilising autonomous agents as executable knowledge components to carry out the experimentation workflow.
+Data provenance is recorded to ensure its findability, accessibility, interoperability, and reusability.
+The architecture is built upon the World Avatar project, which seeks to create an all-encompassing digital twin based on a dynamic knowledge graph.

 * [Balancing act: when to flex and when to stay fixed](https://www.cell.com/trends/chemistry/fulltext/S2589-5974(23)00249-6) - ***Trends in Chemistry***, 2023. [[All Versions](https://scholar.google.com/scholar?cluster=14208571639305934551)].
 This perspective article provides essential insights into the decision-making process for choosing automation platforms, highlighting the suitability of fixed automation for standardized tasks and the strategic use of flexible automation in dynamic research settings.